 Conclusion

-For agents and operators who have made the investment in either system: the ROI on adding the second is multiplicative, not additive.
-The flywheel is the case for running both.
+For agents and operators who have made the investment in either system: the qualitative argument for adding the second remains strong.
+We have committed not to report magnitudes until the protocol produces them.